 Students must complete and list exactly 12 credits of SOS 799: Dissertation on their plans of study for the degree, per university policy.
 Listing fewer or more credits on the plan of study will interfere with graduation processing.
+Therefore, students need to ensure that the number of SOS 799: Dissertation credits they enroll in can add up to 12.

 SOS 799 is offered every semester for variable credits, which means the student selects the number of credits at the time of enrollment, in consultation with their committee chair.
 Students cannot register for Dissertation credits until they achieve candidacy.
 See the Advancement to Candidacy section of this handbook for more details.